Pure Neem Oil For Plants – The ‘Healthy’ Pesticide

 We call something a pest because it’s doing something we don’t like, but really, it’s just an animal or microorganism doing its job.

-I may think about the tomato hornworm as a pest when it chows down on my tomato plants, but in reality, the reason it’s doing that is because my tomato plants aren’t optimally healthy.
+I may think about the tomato hornworm as a pest when it chows down on my tomato plants, but in reality, the reason it’s doing that is that my tomato plants aren’t optimally healthy.

-Both of these help boost plant health, sometimes enough to make the “pests” go away entirely, sometime just enough so they don’t cause as much of a problem, and sometimes it doesn’t seem to help much at all, because it may be that something else is going on.
+Both of these help boost plant health, sometimes enough to make the “pests” go away entirely, sometimes just enough so they don’t cause as much of a problem, and sometimes it doesn’t seem to help much at all, because it may be that something else is going on.

 So the other thing I do is think about what else could be contributing to the problem – improper watering, airflow, sun exposure, soil imbalances, etc. There’s always a reason, whether or not I can figure it out.